xerolinux/XeroWiki/docs/distro.md

 **XeroLinux Toolkit**

 I highly recommend using the toolkit (the first icon on the dock) to streamline your initial setup experience.
 It was designed to make the process much smoother and more pleasant.
 Keep in mind, however, that it's not meant to handle everything for you, just the essentials.

-As noted earlier, this toolkit was originally built for *Vanilla Arch*, so some features are already included in the ISO, meaning there's no need to reapply them.
+For more info about it check the [**Wiki**](https://wiki.xerolinux.xyz/xlapit/){:target="_blank"}

 <p align="center">
     <img src="https://i.imgur.com/yym6CPo.png" alt="rice">